-Please read the detailed guidance below to ensure these activities are conducted in a safe and hygienic way.
+Please read the detailed guidance below to ensure all activities are conducted in a safe and hygienic way.

 CCLI introduced a streaming licence in mid-March 2020.
 It is available to any church which holds a CCLI Church Copyright Licence, which the majority of Church of England churches do.
 For many churches, this licence will cover them for their streaming activity: